Stroud Book Festival Schools’ Day 2021

 With PIERS TORDAY

-Piers will also tell us about his brand-new book, “The Wild Before, sequel to his bestselling “The Last Wild” series, which begins with quite possibly the bravest hare who ever lived.
+Piers also told us about his brand-new book, “The Wild Before, sequel to his bestselling “The Last Wild” series, which begins with quite possibly the bravest hare who ever lived.
 Full of environmental themes, as well as friendship and hope, it celebrates the power of stories to change and help save our world.

 About our kind sponsors: